I was fifteen years old when I realized how much she loved me.

 I, too, can be a paradox.
 I had to learn how to express basic emotions verbally, even as I entered page after page of soul-stirring words in my diary.
 I can write loving notes to my husband, expressing my remorse for yet another stupid reaction of mine, although I can’t seem to look him in the eye when I tell him I’m sorry.
 I clam up in a confrontation, writing my feelings down in detail, later on.
 I am my mother.

 Now I understand what it’s like to have the words there, with no way to get them out until a pen and paper surface.
-Now I understand what it’s like to love so deeply that nothing that can be said could convey those feelings.
+Now I know what it’s like to love so profoundly that nothing that can be said could convey those feelings.
 Now I know what it’s like to feel trapped in a world where verbalization is not enough, so there’s no use in trying.

 It’s been a decade since I got that fax.
 I speak to my mother every day now, and she always says I love you.
 We worked hard, my mother and I, to have the relationship we have today, but that fading piece of paper will always remind me of how I met my mother.